 A forced restart is a hardware level restart of your device.
 It immediately cuts power and interrupts all processes.
 That means it clears what’s in the RAM, which in turn often fixes minor issues.
 And don’t worry, there’s no data loss–all your apps, games, photos, documents and login settings remain as is!

 After performing a forced restart, make sure you check your Notification Settings to ensure everything is set-up as you want.
 Sometimes a forced reboot changes specific settings back to defaults.
-So best insurance is to double or even triple check!
+So the best insurance is to double or even triple check!

 We love to hear from our readers and viewers!
 And many of them discover additional tips and tricks that helped them overcome these issues.
 Check out all our great reader advice below.